 - there was no fair reason for the dismissal

-- the reason was enough to justify dismissing them
+- the reason was not enough to justify dismissing them

-- the employer followed a full and fair procedure
+- the employer did not follow a fair procedure

 Some things are 'automatically unfair' if they're the main reason for dismissing an employee.